aime-byiringiro/Minimum-Spanning-Trees/Prim’s/README.md

 # Prim Algorithm
-- In Prim's algorithm, set A always form a single tree.
-A tree starts from an arbitrary root vertex r and grows until it spans all the vertices in V graph.
+- In Prim's algorithm, set A always forms a single tree.
+A tree starts from an arbitrary root vertex r and grows until it spans all the vertices in the V graph.

-- It assumes that the input is a connected represented by adjaceny list.
+- It assumes that the input is a connected represented by an adjacency list.

 # Pseudocode
 ter- MIST-PRIMT(G,W,r)
-1.      for each vertext u ∈ G.V
+1.      for each vertex u ∈ G.V
 2.          u.key = ∞
 3.          u.∏ = NIL
 4.      r.key = 0